Flixow/flixow/README.md

 # 💫 About Me:
-Currently, I hold the position of CTO at Chimera Prime, where I am focused on developing and implementing innovative strategies for the company's growth.
-As part of my ongoing professional development, I'm also expanding my knowledge and skills in various areas, including OpenAI API, advanced NestJS techniques, AWS, and low-code tools.<br><br>In addition to my work, I enjoy spending my free time pursuing a few different hobbies.
-One of my favorite hobbies is flying FPV drones, which provides me with an exhilarating and immersive experience.
-I also enjoy wakeboarding on the lake, which is a great way to stay active and enjoy the outdoors.
-Lastly, I like to spend time in my garden, where I grow different plants and experiment with new gardening techniques.
+I previously held the role of Chief Technology Officer at Chimera Prime, where my focus was on developing and implementing innovative growth strategies for the company.
+Currently, I am exploring new professional opportunities and expanding my knowledge in areas such as OpenAI API, advanced NestJS techniques, AWS, and low-code tools to stay at the forefront of technological advancements.

+Outside of my professional endeavors, I engage in various hobbies during my free time.
+Flying FPV drones provides me with an exhilarating and immersive experience, while wakeboarding on the lake allows me to stay active and enjoy the outdoors.
+Additionally, I dedicate time to my garden, experimenting with different plants and gardening techniques.

+With my experience as a former CTO, I am now seeking fresh challenges and opportunities to contribute my skills and expertise in the dynamic landscape of technology.

 ## 🌐 Socials: